 The DHA in Horizon milk is a non-organic oil derived from algae manufactured for the company.
 On cartons, the milk is described as an “excellent source of hard-to-get plant-based DHA,” along with the boast that it has a “great taste” with “no fish oils.”

-The disputed brain health claims about DHA give Dean a marketing edge for an organic product that already sells at a premium in retail outlets such as Whole Foods Market Inc. (WFM) and Trader Joe’s Co.
+The disputed brain health claims about DHA give Dean a marketing edge for an organic product that already sells at a premium in retail outlets such as Whole Foods Market Inc. (WFM:US) and Trader Joe’s Co.
 A half-gallon carton of organic milk had an average advertised price of $3.93, compared with $1.97 for non- organic milk, according to U.S. Department of Agriculture data for the first two weeks of July.

 DHA usually adds between 30 cents to 80 cents to the half- gallon price, according to a survey by the USDA’s National Organic Program, which is charged with ensuring the integrity of organic products.